-Every year, students must reapply to attend school.
-In February, the Renewal Survey link is sent to parents of international students to collect information for the following September semester and/or school year.
-The parents respond if their child(ren) will renew or not for the next school year.
+Every year, students must reapply to attend school in the following school year.
+In January, the Renewal Survey link is sent to all current international students and their parents.
+New February start students will receive the Renewal Survey link in February.
+The parents must respond if their child(ren) will renew or not for the next school year.

-If a student wants to transfer to a different school for the following school year, the request must be from the parent and made through the School Transfer Request form.
-The School Transfer Request form details the reason for the transfer, and it must be sent to the assigned IA by e-mail.
+If a student wants to request a school transfer in the following school year, the request must be from the parent and made through the School Transfer Request form.
+The School Transfer Request form details the reason for the transfer, and it must be sent to the assigned ISL by email.
 The request is reviewed by the International Program's Review Committee, which makes the final decision.
 Please understand that the committee bases its decision on the student's needs, not the parent's.
 Closing date for transfer requests is stated in the Renewal Survey link.
 No transfer requests are accepted beyond that date.